thisyilife/Smartphone-PPG/README.md

 # Smartphone_ppg repository

+This repository is available on the [INSA gitlab](https://gitlab.insa-rennes.fr/Sensoria_Analytics/smartphone_ppg).

 ## Description of repository

 This repository gathers all resources and pieces of code used to create an Android application capable of detecting vital signs of a human being using a regular smartphone camera.
 This project is part of the "Industrial Project" course displayed for fifth-year students of INSA rennes in the department "Electronics and Computer Engineering".